 Applicants should contact the School of Medicine Admissions Office via email at firstname.lastname@example.org if they have not received an email and want to know which materials are missing from their file.

 Yes, if the coursework counted as part of your degree.
 You also must submit transcripts for post baccalaureate coursework taken to meet the requirements for MSPCS admission and transcripts for all graduate or professional degree coursework that you have completed.
+Detailed application requirements and the Link to Apply are available on the MSPCS Admissions Page.

 Test scores are not required for graduate degree holders, but these applicants must provide an official transcript showing their graduate course work and degree award.